sBuiltaJr/imageGenSD/README.md

 Displays some basic information about the bot, including an invite link.

-`assignkeygen {tier}`
+`assign {type} {tier}`

-- Assign at least one Character Profile to Key Generation work.
+- Assign at least one Character Profile to the given type of work.

-Allows a user to fill key generation work slots with as many character profiles as is allowed by their economy settings.
+Allows a user to fill a given work type with as many character profiles as is is allowed by their economy settings.
 Multiple characters can be assigned in a single action.
 Selections will not be preserved across drop-down pages if a user tries to both select a profile and navigate to a new page in the same action.

+`type` is a list of different actions that can be assigned workers.
+Defaults to the Dungeon Exploration Team type.

 `tier` indicates which tier should be managed, with 1 as the lowest and 6 as the highest.
 The command defaults to tier 1 if no selection is provided.